The most popular plant-based proteins available in India

 - unexplained exhaustion

-Remember that you can never have too much protein on a plant-based diet.
-Your body is designed to get rid of excess protein naturally.
+Remember that you can never have too much protein on a well balanced plant-based diet.

 What happens if your body doesn't absorb protein?